 Native was set up by two journalists, so it is little surprise that much of what sets the company apart is its focus on the importance of communication for ensuring as universal and inclusive access as possible.
 Guests at their network of hotels have access to vibrating watches with alerts and messages for deaf customers, while signage packs and door signs in Braille help the visually impaired navigate through the hotel, its rooms, and bathrooms.
 Even the tagline beneath the company’s logo on their website is rendered in Braille rather than standard Roman characters.

-They have recently launched a new online platform for the travel industry, which Native says is the only to offer total accessibility, and allows users with any kind of disability to use a computer to make their holiday choices.
-It can be used by anyone, even if they are unable to see the screen, touch the keyboard or speak to the computer – so long as a person can blow onto a microphone, they can use the platform.
+They are now launching a uniquely accessible online platform for the travel industry, which Native says is the hotels web platform that offers the highest accessibility, and allows users with any kind of disability to use a computer to make their holiday choices.
+Already available in six languages, it can be used by anyone, even if they are unable to see the screen, touch the keyboard, or speak to the computer – so long as a person can blow onto a microphone or emit a sound, they can use the platform.